katearothney/human-guardrails/README.md

 ## Being honest about the evidence

-The science on this is real but young, and a lot of it is messy.
-A few findings are solid.
+The science on this is real but young.
+While a few findings are solid, much of the science is messy.
 Most of it is small studies, surveys, or papers that haven't been peer reviewed, and some of the old "screens are rotting your brain" claims fell apart when people tried to repeat them.
-Used the right way, these tools can actually make us better at some of this.
-So I grade the evidence behind every claim, I keep in the studies that argue against my own worry, and I treat this as an open question I'm still figuring out.
+So I grade the evidence behind every claim, I keep in the studies that argue against my own worry, and I treat this as an open question I'm continously exploring.

 Here's what the grades mean: